 Well, I’d say it’s pretty good.
 It offers a NoBorders mode that masks your traffic and makes it seem like it’s ordinary, rather than the traffic coming from a Virtual Private Network.
 As such, enabling it means that you can easily bypass the Great Firewall and enjoy the internet in this country.

-Granted, it won’t be as reliable as ExpressVPN or NordVPN.
+Granted, it won’t be as reliable as NordVPN or ExpressVPN.
 Our testers managed to get it working 8/10 times on average, but even this is a great score for a provider this cheap.
-Performance-wise, Surfshark isn’t the fastest compared to ExpressVPN.
+Performance-wise, Surfshark isn’t the fastest compared to NordVPN.

 If you pay a dollar or so more a month, you’ll get antivirus, true incognito mode, and a few other features to make Surfshark even more secure in a country like this.
 Being based in the Netherlands, Surfshark’s jurisdiction screams privacy.